JohnVanOrange/FrontEnd/README.md

  * /templates_c/, /media/, /media/thumbs/, /upload-handler/files/, and /upload-handler/thumbnails/ must be writable by apache.
  * A MySQL database needs to be created.
 The sql directory contains the query to create the required structure
  * The settings.inc.default file needs to be renamed to settings.inc and the correct database and various settings input

-This also requires that the Imagick extension be setup in PHP.